bandinura98/python-non-gui-wp-bulk-message-sender/README.md

-it is a tool that sends the wp messages as bulk or single withouth gui its under development for now send bulk message doesn't work
+it is a tool that sends the wp messages as bulk or single withouth gui its under development for now addphone doesn't work